Licensed Trade Charity support during COVID-19

 - Read our dedicated helpsheet on support for mental health during COVID-19 here.

 - Click here for updated Government advice

 - There are a number of organisations publishing some useful advice so here are a few links you might find helpful:

-The Government have published specific advice for the public which can be found here.
+- The Government published advice about symptoms for the public can be found here.

 - BBC film – how to wash your hands in 20 seconds. https://www.bbc.co.uk/news/av/health-51754472/coronavirus-how-to-wash-your-hands-in-20-seconds

 - For support with drug or alcohol problems contact Cocaine Anonymous – https://cocaineanonymous.org.uk/